 This is valuable information for marketers, as it can help you understand where people are in the sales journey.
 It can also help you identify potential roadblocks that might prevent people from completing a purchase.

 Social Listening on Reddit: A Quick Example

 I ran an analysis on Reddit, just for kicks.
 If you know me, you’ll learn how much I love the Niners and Lakers, so naturally, the study will revolve around the two best teams in the world.
-The below is data from 1/1/2018 to date, and the data source is Reddit, via Crimson Hexagon.
+Below is data from 1/1/2018 to date, and the data source is Reddit on social media.